ad6ms/nc-news/README.md

 - .env.development

-Once done, you will need to set the environment variable using PGDATABASE=your_database_name
+Once done, you will need to set the environment variable using PGDATABASE=nc_news

-Replace 'your_database_name' with the appropriate names for the test and development databases
+Please use nc_news_test for your .env.test file and just nc_news for your .env.development

 Make sure that your .env files are included in your .gitignore file